Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 Problem: A fleet of thousands generates a huge amount of data for fleet managers to review.
 The larger the fleet, the more information that's generated.
 Consider that GPS devices are generally set to update their position every two minutes.
 That's 30 updates every hour.
 720 every day.
 If you have a fleet of 50,000 vehicles (the size of some of the fleets using fleet management software), then that's around 36 million packets of information being sent in to fleet managers for their review every day.

-Solution: Fleet management software provides tools to cope by filtering all the information that's not important to you, and only showing you the data that matters.
+Solution: Enterprise fleet management software provides tools to cope by filtering all the information that's not important to you, and only showing you the data that matters.
 One example of this is the InSight real-time alert functionality, which gives managers valuable insights into specific areas of interest.
 This helps them stay in control at all times without the need to spend all day going cross-eyed over detailed reports.

 Alerts can be set up and customized to monitor specific business rules and, if breached, managers can receive an instant email (which could be sent to a mobile device), all in real-time.
 Of course monitoring thousands of vehicles could result in a lot of alerts, so fleet management software provides a KPI dashboard that allows you to easily monitor how the fleet is performing overall, with specific areas of concern color-coded for easy identification.